mhansen/antinode/README.markdown

 Run it from the command line.

-   $ node server.js
+   $ node server.js [settings.json]

 If you want to bind to a port under 1024, you'll need to run node with special privileges.

 # Configuration

-Configuration is through `settings.json`, a JSON text file in the same folder as `server.js`.
+Configuration is through a JSON text file, by default the `settings.json` in the same folder as `server.js`.

 Example settings file: